 If you’re using a 5.1 AV receiver then you’ll want to connect the LG BP250 into that unit first and then use the visual output of your receiver to supply your TV or projector.

 Should you be using a soundbar, then you’ll need to connect that to your TV as the LG lacks a separate audio out.

 While there is a multitude of display configurations, the basic settings are adequate to start with.
 As you’d expect to change these settings involves negotiating through several menus.

-After watching a few DVDs and Blu-rays, it’s a good idea to try using the USB port to play media from a phone, tablet or hard disc.
+After watching a few DVDs and Blu-rays, it’s a good idea to try using the USB port on the LG BP250 to play media from a phone, tablet or hard disc.